jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 5. 5-full_table.sql - Prints the full description of the first_table table without using the DESCRIBE or EXPLAIN statements.

 6. 6-list_values.sql - Lists all rows of the first_table table.

+7. 7-insert_value.sql - Inserts a new row in the table first_table.